 It’s hard to tell what is happening on the back of her head – the hair seems to rise up above the crown of her head.
 It could be a bun if her hair is not bobbed but it’s unlikely given the date and overall style of the hair.
 It could also be that she chose to continue the Marcel waves all around her head and that rise of hair is the top of a wave.

 This is my favorite style of the group.
-Frances seems to have been a fan of Zelda Fitzgerald’s trademark hairstyle.
+This is either Frances Weaver or Frances Beyers – she seems to have been a fan of Zelda Fitzgerald’s trademark hairstyle.
 This is one of a few examples of very asymmetrical 1920′s hair.
 Frances probably had a perm for overall body and then used rollers or pin curls to give her hair lots of curl, which she would have then brushed out to get all of that wonderful fullness.
 The rollers or pincurls were most likely concentrated on the ends of the hair as the style called for very little volume at the roots.
 She would have set her hair while it was damp and saturated with a setting lotion.

 Once the basic shape was established, she seems to have used toothed metal wave clips to create the distinctive line of peaks that run along the top of the style.
 Depending on her styling methods, she might also have set the wave clips into her hair and then set her hair into the rollers or pin curls for the